asyraf26/Nuh-uh/README.md

 # Nuh-uh
 Nah

-Use Nah instead of False
+Guess what?
+You can use Nah instead of False